Service

 GAP coverage can be helpful for owners of both new and used cars, as vehicles tend to depreciate by 20% or more in the first year, and up to 60% in the first five years, according to Kelley Blue Book.
 You can often buy GAP coverage through lenders, dealerships, or stand-alone providers and either roll it into your loan or pay for it on a premium basis.

-If you refinance an auto loan with GAP insurance, you’ll need to enroll in a new policy because GAP is tied to your loan, not the vehicle.
+If you refinance an auto loan with GAP, you’ll need to enroll in a new policy because GAP is tied to your loan, not the vehicle.
 Refijet makes that process easy by offering to bundle GAP coverage into your new loan.
 You can switch to a new lender and a better deal, without worrying about ever losing your GAP coverage.

-GAP insurance is widely available for used cars.
+GAP is widely available for used cars.
 You may be able to add GAP at the time of purchase, during refinancing, or even through your current auto insurer.
 But is it beneficial for you?

 Here’s a closer look at the main pros and cons to consider when deciding if you should get GAP coverage for a used car.